gnocchixyz/gnocchi/doc/source/rest.rst

       }
     }

-It is possible to send metrics to the entity:
+It is possible to send metrics to the metric:

 ::

-  ▶ POST /v1/entity/125F6A9F-D8DB-424D-BFF2-A5F142E2DC03/measures
+  ▶ POST /v1/metric/125F6A9F-D8DB-424D-BFF2-A5F142E2DC03/measures
     Content-Type: application/json

     [